LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 ## Basics: What is tensor parallelism?

-TP splits the model weights & computation across multiple GPUs.
+TP splits the model weights **AND** computation across multiple GPUs.

-Sharded data parallel does split the model weights, but it gathers them back for the computation.
-The computation bit being split across GPUs is the difference.
+FSDP splits the model weights, but it gathers them back for the computation.
+Splitting the computation across GPUs is the difference.

-We will be treating an entire node of GPUs as the execution unit:
-1. The model is sharded across the GPUs on the node.
-2. Every *GPU* on the node receives **the same input**

-It reduces the world size by however many GPUs are in your node, meaning the cost of allgathers/allreduces is reduced.
-This becomes a big factor when your cluster is large.

-It's a very effective way to scale up!
+A <> of this is the world size is scaled **down** by your tensor parallel size => the cost of allgathers/allreduces is reduced.
+This becomes a big factor when your cluster is large, and TP is a very effective way to scale up!

 Here are the benefits of this:
 1. The peak GPU memory is reduced - now instead of each GPU fully loading up the full weights for each layer, they now only load `1/num_gpus` of the weights.